Debt Camel

 If there is no mention of your pension in your IVA terms and conditions, then if you take money from your pension it is likely to be seen as a “windfall” and it may have to be paid to your creditors – not what you wanted!
 Before you do this, you need clarification from your IVA firm that it will not be touched – get this in writing.

-If your IVA has a clause which says your pension is excluded this should be fine.
+If your IVA has a clause that says your pension is excluded this should be fine.
 As a general point though do think about the four big negative factors I have listed above for taking money out of a pension.

 “I want to try to settle my IVA using money from my pension”

 A full and final settlement offer could be a good use of your pension money if you are having big difficulties with your IVA.
 You do however want to offer the minimum amount possible so that your future pension is not wrecked.
 You need to talk to your IVA firm about what could be acceptable, they can then propose this to your creditors and if your creditors agree, you can withdraw the money.
-Don’t take the money from your pension without having the settlement agreed first – this is important because if you do, it may be taken as a “windfall” payment by your IVA and not as a settlement amount.
+Don’t take the money from your pension without having the settlement agreed first.

 If you are making the IVA payments without much difficulty then a settlement offer is still possible.
 But here a low offer would be unlikely to be accepted – it’s difficult to give any guidelines but I have talked through some of the issues here.
 Again consider the negative factors listed above.
 If you are going to end up paying say 30% tax (it could even be more) on the money you take out, then this may not be a good deal for you at all.